eventql/eventql/doc/getting-started/first-steps.md

     $ mkdir -p /var/evql/standalone
     $ evqld --standalone --datadir /var/evql/standalone

+That's it.
 The server should now be running and listening on `localhost:9175`.
 Note that we didn't pass the `--daemonize` flag, so the server process is not sent into the background.

 Next, open a new terminal and copy the command below to start an interactive sql
 shell: